-Issue #1: “though he was in the form of God”
+Issue #1: “Though he was in the form of God”

 The Greek verb hyparcho is translated as “he was” here.
 The Greek verb is in the present active voice (not the aorist) meaning “he is” or “he has” rather than “he was”.
 That is, Jesus is now in form of God – Not that he was in the form of God before he was made in the likeness of man.
-The first part of Phil 2:6 is referring to the present circumstances of now being in the form of God having been exalted and being given a name above every name (Phil 2:9-11).
-Some translations render this as “being in the form of God” which is more correct than “he was”.
+The first part of Phil 2:6 refers to the present circumstances of now being in the form of God having been exalted and being given a name above every name (Phil 2:9-11).
+Some translations render this as “being in the form of God” which is more correct than “he was”

-The word “though” is not in Greek and is an interoperative interpolation.
+The word “though” is not in the Greek text and is an interpretive interpolation.
 An interpolation is a new or spurious matter inserted into the text.
 In this case, it is used to bias the reader to give the impression that the statement is to be contrasted with what comes after in verse 6 “did not count equality with God a thing to be grasped.”
 Adding the word “though” to “he was” is a biased interpretive decision that goes beyond what the actual text conveys.